Telford Ice Rink

 Telford Ice Rink is located in the £250m Southwater Complex in Telford, Shropshire, England.
 The ice rink is home to National Ice Hockey League team the Telford Tigers.
+From 2008 to 2014, it was also home to the English National Ice Hockey League team the Telford Titans.

 The ice rink was opened in October 1984.
+It underwent a £4 million refurbishment in 2012, with the addition of a soft play area, as part of the wider Southwater development.

+Ice rink entrance in 2010.
+The porch was demolished as part of the 2012 refurbishment.